ppml38/icecoal/README.md

 **NOTE :** Expression evaluation will use BODMAS as you studied in school. i.e., It has individual operator precedence unlike python or java.
 **Example :** '9-7+1' will result '1'(That's how we were taught in school), where python eval() will return 3 as it treats + and - with equal precedence from left to right

-*You can use paranthesis to have precedence of your choice*
+*You can use paranthesis to re-order precedence*

 | Operator precedence |
 | :---: |